|About Us News Resources Login Become a member Help Search|

 “It was all rather confused,” Thranduil admitted, “but he will need his nose straightened at the very least, and he was certainly not on his feet.”

 His father seemed satisfied with that.
-“Very well; consider the score settled, though now that I know he has not fled to these shores I shall see that Gil-galad hears of his transgressions.
+“Very well; consider the score settled, although now that I know he has not fled to these shores I shall see that Gil-galad hears of his transgressions.
 Avoid him if you can.”

 “I will be glad to,” Thranduil assured him with no small measure of disgust.
 He would not care if he never heard the cursed name again.

 Things were becoming crowded here in Oropher’s household.
 Taking a plate of his own, Thranduil turned as someone caught him by the shoulder.
 “So, you finally beat some courtesy into that one!”
 It was Noruvion, another friend from Balar.
 His father still lived, and only heaven knew why he was there.
 “I knew you would someday.”

 “Noruvion, have you not a home of your own?”
 Oropher asked.